The Hijab

 obligations is also heavily influenced by their environment, level of education

-/ intellect, and cultural upbringing, much more so than the actual wording of
+/ intellect, cultural upbringing, and personal bias much more so than the actual wording or meaning of

 any doctrine.
 Whether or not Muslims choose to acknowledge it, there are many